Note! Deadline for this call is extended to April 7.

-Please note that you cannot apply for a starting grant if you at any time previously have been awarded and been the project leader for a project grant for junior researchers or a starting grant from the Swedish Research Council.
+Please note also that you cannot apply if you at any time previously have been awarded and been the project leader for a project grant for junior researchers from the Swedish Research Council.

 Note: If you have been the project leader for previous grants from the Swedish Research Council that have ended, final financial reports for all of these must have been submitted within the permitted time frame in order for you to apply for a new grant.
 Please contact your administrating organisation if you are unsure whether all your final reports have been submitted.

 What applies for applications to or grants from other funding bodies?

 If your application to the Swedish Research Council relates to the same project idea as a grant you have already been awarded by, or are applying for to another funding body, please describe this.

 You may not invite any participating researchers in this application.
 Any collaboration partners and their roles shall be described in the research plan (please see instructions under “Research plan” below).

 You can apply for a grant for all types of project-related costs, such as